internalregister/z80hla/README.md

 It's written in C having only the standard library as a dependency.

-It was originally initially only intended to be used in my own projects for my own Z80 systems, however I made it compatible with a wider spectrum of Z80 CPUs and decided to make open-source and available to anyone who for some reason would wish to use such a tool.
+It was originally only intended to be used in my own projects for my own Z80 systems, however I made it compatible with a wider spectrum of Z80 CPUs and decided to make open-source and available to anyone who for some reason would wish to use such a tool.

 ## Building it